 Dendrite is a Crystal Formation

 In geology a dendrite is a crystal with a multi-branching tree-like form.
 So it's basically a crystal formation.

 Dendritic inclusions are relatively common and can be seen in many rocks and minerals.
 Dendrites can also be seen as snowflake formations and frost patterns on glass windows during the cold winter months.

-The word 'dendrite' comes from the Greek word 'dendron' meaning tree.
+The word 'dendrite' comes from the Greek 'dendron' meaning 'tree'.

-Dendritic inclusions can look very similar to organic matter so when present some rocks and minerals can initially be mistaken for fossils.
+Dendritic inclusions in rocks and minerals can look very similar to organic matter.
+Where present, a stone can initially be mistaken for a fossil.

 The picture in our article is of the mineral talc with dendritic inclusions.
 The photo is clickable and redirects to the original non-compressed image.
 Photo courtesy of Stan Celestian.